 However to continue...
 At the end of this session your name may be read out and you’ll be asked to wait outside.
 One of these groups will then be informed diplomatically that unfortunately they didn’t make the next round of interviews and the other group paradoxically will be informed that you are to proceed to the next stage.

 Now depending on how big the group is you maybe yet again be organised into a group type interview and the process will be repeated with new activities until they have culled the mass to the numbers and candidates they want.
-Again these activities are discussed in further detail in Video Manual 2 of the AIRLINES Be a Flight Attendant today program.
+More info about group interviews is included in The Secrets of Flight Attendnat Interviews program.
 The thing you need to understand at the outset is that you are being OBSERVED!

 Eventually this game will stop and you will be asked to come back for a one-on-one (or panel) interview.
 Now this may or may not happen in the same day.